B-Vighnesh/EquiManage/README.md

 ## 🔧 **Use Cases**
 EquiManage can be used in various fields where equipment management is required:
-- **Electronics Labs:** Manage lab equipment availability and ensure proper tracking of borrowed tools.
+- **Electronics Labs:** Instructors issue lab equipment to students and track their usage.
 - **Construction Sites:** Keep track of heavy machinery and tools assigned to workers.
 - **University Labs:** Help students and staff manage lab equipment usage efficiently.
 - **Event Management:** Maintain records of rented equipment for events and conferences.